Edexcel Maths Probability Revision Notes

 Master Edexcel Maths Probability using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Probability is a measure of how likely an event is to occur, expressed as a number between 0 and 1.
-An event with a probability of 0 will never happen, while an event with a probability of 1 is certain to happen.
-Understanding probability is essential for making informed decisions in uncertain situations.
+Probability is a measure of the likelihood that an event will occur, expressed as a number between 0 and 1.
+Understanding probability is essential for analyzing random events and making informed decisions based on uncertainty.

 Key Concepts

-- 1Probability is calculated as the number of successful outcomes divided by the total number of possible outcomes.
+- 1Probability is calculated as the number of favorable outcomes divided by the total number of possible outcomes.

-- 2The sum of probabilities of all possible outcomes of a random experiment is always 1.
+- 2The sum of probabilities of all possible outcomes of a random experiment equals 1.

 Simple Explanation